sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 Unstable Internet connection could cause errors when you push the changes.
 Try again when the connection becomes stable.

 # Exercise
-Create several private repositories and experiment with github and RStudio.
+Create or modify other files and push the changes as shown in Step 7.
+Then, create several private repositories and experiment with github and RStudio (You can skip steps 1-4 and follow the steps 5-7 now with additional repositories).
 When you feel confident, share your project as a public repository!